zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 ## **STEP 3**: Work with Clustering using K-Means
 OML4Py supports clustering using several algorithms: k-Means, O-Cluster, and Expectation Maximization.
 In this lab, we illustrate how to identify natural clusters of customers using the CUSTOMERS dataset and the unsupervised learning K-Means algorithm.
 Note that data exploration, preparation, and machine learning run inside Autonomous Database.

-1. Run the following commands to build a k-Means clustering model with 3 clusters.
+1. Run the following script to build a k-Means clustering model with 3 clusters.
 You do the following in this step:

     * Drop the model `CUST_CLUSTER_MODEL` if it exists.
     * Specify the number of iterations for building the cluster tree using the `KMNS_ITERATIONS` setting and the K-Means random seed generator using the `KMNS_RANDOM_SEED` setting. `KMNS_ITERATIONS` specifies the number of times the algorithm should iterate over the training data before it finalizes the selection of centroids.
 You can adjust this parameter to balance accuracy against training time.
 The `KMNS_RANDOM_SEED` value is used for cluster initialization and can have a significant effect on cluster selection.